This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Long term UK smoking trends

-Chart 1 shows the trends in the smoking of manufactured cigarettes in Great Britain over the past six decades, based on data from the Tobacco Advisory Council (1948-1970) and from the General Household Survey (1972-2007).
+Chart 1 shows the trends in the smoking of manufactured cigarettes in Great Britain, based on data from the Tobacco Advisory Council (1948-1970), the General Household Survey (1972-2007) and the Annual Population Survey (2011-2023).
 In 1948 65% of men and 41% of women in Great Britain smoked manufactured cigarettes.
-Whilst female smoking rates were relatively stable, male smoking fell gradually until the late 1970s, at which time smoking rates fell rapidly in both genders for approximately two decades with male rates falling faster and thus approaching the lower female rate.
-From the mid-90s there has been a slower decline in male and female smoking rates than was observed in the 1970s and ‘80s.
-The final data points from this series show that in 2007 22% of men and 20% of women in Great Britain smoked cigarettes.
+Whilst female smoking rates were relatively stable, male smoking fell gradually until the late 1970s, at which time smoking rates fell rapidly in both genders for approximately two decades with the male rate converging on the female rate.
+Smoking rates remain slightly higher in males than females.
+In 2023, it was estimated that 10% of women smoked compared to 14% of men.

 Long term Scottish smoking trends

-More information on smoking trends can be found in the ScotPHO Profiles Tool.
+More information on smoking trends including breakdowns by council area and health board can be found in the ScotPHO Profiles Tool.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.